shelupetsden/rd_project1/README.md

 **Client**:

-1. Install the Moment.js library with `npm install moment`.
-2. Start the client using `npm run dev`.
+1. Start the client using `npm run dev`.
 The client application will run on `port 5173`.